 The online mode bits you instantly in a party of four with fierce competitions in map selections voted by the people and then battled in.
 Everyone will compete at the exact same time and played during a series of rounds to see whom can chain scores to create the highest scores.
 After every round there is a score comparison or if you are finished early you can view the other boards to see how they are shaping up.
 This is a great mode to compete with friends or even others online, I will note at this moment that more modes will be available for free at a later time, but are not included in this review.
 The gameplay portion of the game looks great with beautiful art styles and enchanting music.
 The characters are all neat presenting a differing style to the levels you bring them into.
 The overall style of the game is really interesting and quite addicting to whomever gives it a try.

-Peggle 2 is magnificent title for Xbox One that no one should avoid, it brings just a joyous time with a ton of gameplay.
+Peggle 2 is magnificent title Review on Xbox One that no one should avoid, it brings just a joyous time with a ton of gameplay.
 The characters are crazy with unique personalities despite really just sorta being there and those puzzles are so addicting.
 Whether it be just for crazy enjoyment or high scores Peggle will give you exactly what you want and shoot streaks of crazy at you everytime you finish a level.
 I had a great time with the game and will continue to for a long time with the multiplayer and going back to up any past scores.
 Each movement through the pegs are magical and I celebrate too intensely when a great shot is performed or feel lots of pressure when ball count is low when the orange peg count be high.
 A final note is that I did find a couple crashes to dashboard which really wasn't too negative when they hit and that at times the game does take liberty with the DVR system.
 All in all you will want to play this amazing title for now and for a long time ahead.

-Review Done on Peggle 2 for Xbox One
+Peggle 2 Review on Xbox One